AudioBible/KJV/README.md

     JOHN 16:33 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.

 Satan was given authority over the world!
-Do you think he will let you worship the real God if he has authority in the world?
+Do you think he will let you worship the real God if he has authority over the world?

 # audiobible find great ones exercise authority upon